Keurig coffee taste burnt Bitter or Bad? (7 ways to fix it!)

 2) clean the Needles

-Inside the Keurig, there are two needles, one at the top and one at the bottom.
-These needles pierce holes in the k cup which allow hot water to pass through.
+A Keurig coffee maker has two needles: one at the top and one at the bottom.
+These needles puncture the K-cup, allowing hot water to flow through and extract the coffee.

 Used coffee grounds get stuck in the needles of the coffee machine after frequent use and eventually become hard and dry.